arkarsg/digitalgarden/content/Notes/Year 3 Sem 2/CS4225/Notes/Performance analysis.md

 ### I/O Analysis
 For a MapReduce job,
 - Reading input from HDFS — *mainly* disk I/O
+	- Each chunk has 3 copies.
+In most cases, we can read from the local cases.
+In other cases, we may have to read from other machines
 - Shuffle and sort — disk and network I/O
 - Output — disk and network I/O

 #### Map task
 - Input disk I/O → one chunk → $128MB$
+- Intermediate results → very small, can be ignored
 - Output disk I/O → All `<word, 1>` pairs → number of words in the chunk
 - Network I/O → very small as it is executed on the local machine (unless there are failures)